-Reasonable Pricing but No Free Plan Available
+Reasonable Pricing and a Free Plan

-Plans are available on a monthly or yearly basis, and you can save 20% with an annual subscription.
+Plans are available on a monthly or yearly basis, and you can save significantly with an annual subscription.
 You can pay with all major credit cards, PayPal, wire transfer, and other regional payment processors.